Sir Andrew Buchanan, 1st Baronet

-Sir Andrew Buchanan, 1st Baronet, GCB, PC, DL (7 May 1807 – 12 November 1882) was a Scottish diplomat.
+Sir Andrew Buchanan, 1st Baronet, GCB, PC, DL (7 May 1807 – 12 November 1882) was a British diplomat.

 Family

 Buchanan was the only son of James Buchanan of Blairvadach, Ardinconnal, Dumbartonshire, and Janet, the eldest daughter of James Sinclair, 12th Earl of Caithness.

-He married first on 4 April 1839 Frances Katharine, the daughter of the Very Rev Edward Mellish, dean of Hereford (she died 4 December 1854).
+On 4 April 1839, he married Frances Katharine, the daughter of the Very Rev Edward Mellish, dean of Hereford.
+She died 4 December 1854.
 The children from this marriage were: